Holography of New Conformal Higher Spin Gravities in 3d: Conclusion

 We have studied the holography of conformal HiSGRA theories by discussing the most general bcs and imposing near-horizon bcs.
 For the holography of the most general bcs, we noted that the ASA corresponds to a loop algebra of the underlying gauge algebra.
 By selecting a specific set of generators from the most general bcs and retaining the chemical potentials, we defined near-horizon bcs, which led to an ASA corresponding to $u(1)$ currents.

-Imposing the near-horizon bcs, we obtain solutions that can be categorized into classes studied under the classification of the one-parameter subgroups of $SO(3,2)$.
-More precisely, once the near-horizon bcs are applied to the example with the conformal graviton, a suitable choice of the group element in the transformation from the first-order to the metric formulation can yield different solutions, depending on the choice of the projector $b$.
-As examples, we obtain solutions with: (i) four real eigenvalues, (ii) one real and one imaginary eigenvalue, which should belong to class $I_d$ (iii) the Lobachevsky solution, (iv) a solution that generalizes BTZ to the conformal scenario, (v) a general solution that depends on three arbitrary functions of $\rho$, and (vi) the simplest example, which reduces to BTZ.
+Imposing the near-horizon bcs, we obtain solutions that can be categorized into classes studied under the classification of the one-parameter subgroups of $SO(3,2)$ \cite{Lovrekovic:2025dwd}.
+More precisely, once the near-horizon bcs are applied to the conformal spin-2 field, a suitable choice of the group element in the transformation from the first-order to the metric formulation can yield different solutions, depending on the choice of the projector $b$.
+We obtain solutions with: (i) four real eigenvalues, (ii) one real and one imaginary eigenvalue, which should belong to class $I_d$, (iii) the Lobachevsky solution, (iv) a solution that generalizes BTZ to the conformal scenario, (v) a general solution that depends on three arbitrary functions of $\rho$, and (vi) the simplest example, which reduces to BTZ.

 We verify (iv) by solving the Cotton tensor equations of motion, as shown in Appendix B. A simplified form of metric (v) reproduces a 3D analog of the MKR solution.
 For the near-horizon bcs of $sl(4)$, we present an example similar to solution (vi) of the conformal graviton.
 The modification arises due to the number of charges in the bcs.
-The distinction from the $so(3,2)$ case appears when the group element $b$ includes a generator that commutes with the generator of translation, multiplied by an arbitrary function of $\rho$.
+The distinction from the case when we have conformal spin-2 field appears when the group element $b$ includes a generator that commutes with the generator of translation, multiplied by an arbitrary function of $\rho$.
 This results in the appearance of an additional term in the metric.

-As an example of the metric formulation for the near-horizon bcs of the conformal graviton and a spin-3 field defined from the $sl(5)$ algebra, we obtain a solution with one imaginary and one real eigenvalue, which fits the requirements for the solutions that should belong to the $I_d$ class.
+As an example of the metric formulation for the near-horizon bcs of the conformal graviton and a spin-3 field defined from the $sl(5)$ algebra, we obtain a solution with one imaginary and one real eigenvalue, which fits the requirements for the solutions that should belong to the $I_d$ class in \cite{Lovrekovic:2025dwd}.
 For the same bcs, we also find a spin-3 field.

-We calculate the entropies for the solutions coming from the near horizon boundary conditions and look for the conditions under which they connect to known results.
+We calculate the entropies for the solutions coming from the near-horizon boundary conditions and look for the conditions under which they connect to known results.

-The solutions of conformal gravity in 3d have been significantly less studied compared to those of Einstein gravity, so we provide an analysis of the $SO(3,2)$ one-parameter subgroups.
-Part of the analysis follows the approach of \cite{Banados:1992gq}, where the solutions of Einstein gravity in 3d were classified using the $SO(2,2)$ one-parameter subgroups.
-The classification of $SO(3,2)$, in comparison to $SO(2,2)$, is complemented by two additional classes, which do not appear in the $SO(2,2)$ case.
-For the two new classes, denoted as case $I_d$ and case $V$, we consider the transformations required for constructing the metric.